brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 4. In this **Downloads** folder, create two new empty folders:
 	— One called **1-Desktop**.
 	— One called **2-Documents**.
 5. Drag (don't copy) to the **1-Desktop** folder all content you may have on the Mac desktop.
-This, of course, does **not** include any drive icons that are on the desktop—just files and aliases.
+This, of course, does **not** include any drive icons that are on the desktop'just files and aliases.
 	You'll get a warning message about this content's no longer being available on your other iCloud-linked devices.
 Click the button that indicates you **do** want to move the content out of iCloud Drive.
 6. Open a separate Finder window and navigate to the **Documents** folder in your **iCloud Drive** folder.
 7. Select **everything** in that **Documents** folder.